Jane Grant: Personal life

+Death and legacy

-Grant died in 1972 on the Connecticut farm she shared with her husband.
+Grant died on March 16, 1972 on the Connecticut farm she shared with her husband.
 Harris sold the nursery to Eliot Wadsworth in 1976.

-Legacy

 In 1974, Harris was approached for an endowment by the University of Oregon.
 After a visit to the school, he agreed to fund a center that engaged in research on women and gender studies.
 In 1976, Harris donated Jane Grant's papers to the university.
 Upon his death in 1981, he left a $3.5 million bequest in his wife's name to establish the Center for the Study of Women in Society.

 Grant was portrayed by the actress Martha Plimpton in the 1994 film Mrs. Parker and the Vicious Circle.